privatecore/legacydns/README.md

-# legacydns for golang
+# legacydns for Python

-Provides a legacy DNS server for users who are on NAT64.
+You can use `visibleip.com` as your IPv4 translator.
+It is run by IPv6 enthusiasts and is anycasted across 16 different locations.
+It's nothing special — just running legacy DNS, which helps create domain names for IP addresses when using IPv6 + NAT64 + DNS64.

 ## Features